D7ry/cs184-proj-writeup/proj1/writeup.md

 ```

 #### Bilinear Interpolated Level
-Bilinear interpolated level sampling works analogously to that of pixel sampling.Intead of sampling from a single texel, we sample from 2 adjacent texels in the mipmap level, and interpolate the result using `lerp()`:
+Bilinear interpolated level sampling works analogously to that pixel sampling.
+Instead of sampling from a single texel, we sample from 2 adjacent texels in the mipmap level, and interpolate the result using `lerp()`:
 ```cpp
 case LevelSampleMethod::L_LINEAR: // most mind-boggling one
 {